-Unfortunately I don’t have any photographs of my grandfather’s short career as a bullock driver but the main photograph on this page was taken by photographer Fred Kruger in Victoria in 1880.
+Unfortunately I don’t have any photographs of my grandfather’s short career as a bullock driver but the photograph above was taken by photographer Fred Kruger in Victoria in 1880.
 It shows two bullock teams carting wagons loaded with bales of wool.
 In The Boy With Blue Trousers several of the characters get to ride atop the bales as the bullocky walks alongside controlling his team.
-The photograph above is courtesy of the State Library of Victoria.

 I took this more recent photograph of a restored bullock wagon in Penola, South Australia, during a road trip where I followed the route from Robe to the Victorian goldfields that was taken by the Chinese miners.

 In researching the bullock drivers and their teams I consulted many sources.
 If you are interested in learning more about bullockies here are two informative and entertaining online sources.

 Vic Deaves, Fourth Generation Bushman

 Made by Australia’s Commonwealth Film Unit (now Screen Australia) in 1969, this documentary was directed by Richard Mitchell.
 It follows Vic Deaves, a fourth-generation bushman, as he goes about his work with a bullock team.
 He hailed from a family of timber-getters in the hinterland of coastal New South Wales.
 Vic was one of the last working bullockies.
 His team could drag logs out of valleys which were too steep and difficult for trucks.